aaronlby/DS-4300-Project/DS 4300 Project/README.md

 All of the algorithms are described in more detail in their Jupyter notebooks.

 Analysis/Conclusions:
 Each of the recommendations came up with different results.
-The most similar results are the recommendations given through content-based filtering, especially with the first and third methods.
+Since these two algorithms work on the different ways.
+One is focusing on users, The most similar results are the recommendations given through content-based filtering, especially with the first and third methods.